-DECLASSIFIED IN FULL

-Authority: EO 13526

-Chief, Records & Declass Div, WHS

-Date: NOV 1 5 2017
+DECLASSIFIED IN FULL Authority: E0 13526 Chief, Records & Declass Div, WHS Date: NOV 4 5 2017 regional interests, especially in South America, and that U.S. action is required to protect our interests and the vitality of hemispheric institutions.

 This paper accepts the validity of the second hypothesis because of the long-term nature of the crisis in the South Atlantic.
 We assume that the British will regain full control over the Falklands by defeating the remaining Argentine garrisons, but that neither a formal cease-fire nor effective early negotiations will ensue.
 The confrontation between Argentina and the U.K. will continue.
 Argentina will maintain its sovereignty claim, attempt to rearm and harass the U.K. militarily and diplomatically.
 We conclude from current official statements that Britain intends to garrison and develop the islands, and possibly to encourage their ultimate independence.